The Counting of the Omer

 Day 7 Meditation:

-Today on Day 7 of counting the Omer up to Shavu’ot we Meditate on how Chesed (Loving-kindness) relates wit Malchut (Servant Leadership and Individual Nobility)
+Today on Day 7 of counting the Omer up to Shavu’ot we Meditate on how Chesed (Loving-kindness) correlates with Malchut (Servant Leadership and Individual Nobility)

 Mature love comes with ― and brings ― personal dignity.
 An intimate recognition of nobility and respect for each individual.
 Knowing your special place and contribution in this world.
 Any love that is debilitating and breaks the human spirit is no love at all.
 For love to be complete it must have the dimension of personal sovereignty